NYSCP Child Protection Conferences - North Yorkshire

 Will my child be invited?

 We do encourage young people to take part in their conferences when this is appropriate.
 However, this depends on your child’s age, understanding and views about attending.
 It is something that the social worker will discuss with you and your child.
-The decision to invite your child is made by the chair of the meeting in discussion with you and the social worker.
+The decision to invite your child is made by the Chair of the meeting in discussion with you and the social worker.
 As sensitive personal information may be discussed in the meeting it is might be appropriate for a young person to take part in just a part of the meeting.

 What is going to happen at a Child Protection Conference?